mwvgroup/pittgoogle-client/docs/source/listings.rst

     * - lsst-alerts-json
       - JSON-serialized LSST alert stream in Pub/Sub, cleaned of duplicate alerts.
-Non-JSON-serializable values in the original alert data are converted into representations that can be safely serialized to JSON.
-For example:
+Non-JSON-serializable values in the original alert data are converted into representations that can be safely serialized to JSON (e.g., ``NaN → None``, ``bytes →`` UTF-8 base64-encoded strings).
-        - ``NaN -> None``
-        -  ``bytes ->`` UTF-8 strings representing the base64-encoded byte values

     * - lsst-lite
-      - Lite version of lsst-alerts-json (every alert, subset of fields).
+      - Lite version of lsst-alerts (every alert, subset of fields).

     * - lsst-upsilon
-      - lsst-lite plus UPSILoN's (Kim \& Bailer-Jones, 2015) classification (multi-class) of periodic variable stars (e.g., RR Lyraes, Cepheids, Type II Cepheids, Delta Scuti stars, eclipsing binaries, and long-period variables) and their subclasses for each band used to observe the source associated with an alert.
-Messages published to this topic contain the following attributes:
-        - "pg_upsilon_x_label", where "x" specifies the data of the band used to classify the source (e.g., "u", "g", "r", "i", "z", "y").
+      - lsst-lite plus UPSILoN's (Kim \& Bailer-Jones, 2015) multi-class classification results (e.g., RR Lyrae, Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
+Messages published to this topic contain the attributes: `pg_upsilon_x_label` and `pg_upsilon_x_flag` where "x" is either "u", "g", "r", "i", "z", or "y" (e.g., `pg_upsilon_u_label`; `pg_upsilon_u_flag`).
-        - "pg_upsilon_x_flag", where "x" specifies the data of the band used to classify the source (e.g., "u", "g", "r", "i", "z", "y").

     * - lsst-variability
-      - lsst-lite plus the number of detections (i.e., data points) and the StetsonJ statistic for each band used to observe the source associated with an alert.
-Messages published to this topic contain the attribute:
-        "pg_variable".
-The value of this Pub/Sub message attribute is set to "likely" if the alert has StetsonJ statistic values of at least 20 and at least 30 detections in the g, r, or u band.
+      - lsst-lite plus Stetson J indices for each band used to observe the diaObject.
+Messages published to this topic contain the attribute: `pg_variable`.
+The value of this Pub/Sub message attribute is set to "likely" if the alert has a Stetson J index of at least 20 and at least 30 detections in the g, r, or u band.
 The default value is "unlikely".

+    * - lsst-SuperNNova
+      - lsst-lite plus SuperNNova classification results (Ia vs non-Ia).

 BigQuery Tables
 ^^^^^^^^^^^^^^^